-The following table presents net sales, cost of sales and gross profit for the three months ended April 2, 2011 and April 3, 2010 (in thousands, except percentages):
+The following table presents net sales, cost of sales and gross profit for the three months ended March 31, 2012 and April 2, 2011 (in thousands, except percentages):

-Three Months Ended
+Three Mor ths E nded

-April 2, 2011 April 3, 2010 Change % Change
+N. March 31, 2012 Change % Change

-Net sales \$ 12,000 \$ 7,890 \$ 4,110 52%
+Net sales \$ 13,967 \$ 12,000 \$ 1,967 16%

-Cost of sales 8,196 6,072 2,124 35%
+Cost of sales 8,531 8,196 335 4%

-Gross profit \$ 3,804 \$ 1,818 \$ 1,986 109%
+Gross profit \$ 5,436 \$ 3,804 \$ 1,632 43%

-Gross margin 32% 6 23% ó 9%
+Gross margin 39% 5 32% Ď 7%

 Net Sales.
-The increase in net sales for the three months ended April 2, 2011 as compared with the three months ended April 3, 2010 resulted primarily from increases of approximately (i) \$4.6 million in sales of NVvaultTM non-volatile cache systems used in RAID controller subsystems, including \$3.5 million from the launch of NVvaultTM battery-free, the flash-based cache system that became generally available in 2010, and (ii) \$0.7 million in sales of memory modules utilized in data center targeted server applications, offset by a decrease of (i) \$1.6 million in sales of memory modules used in industrial applications as one customer slowed production as a result of its product nearing the end of its life cycle.
+The increase in net sales for the three months ended March 31, 2012 as compared with the three months ended April 2, 2011 resulted primarily from increases of approximately (i) \$3.2 million in sales of NVvaultTM non-volatile cache systems used in RAID controller subsystems, including \$1.6 million from NVvaultTM battery-free, the flash-based cache system that became generally available in 2010, (ii) \$0.4 million in sales of HyperCloudTM memory modules and (iii) \$0.3 million in sales of VLP RDIMM products, resulting from existing and new customer qualifications, offset by a decrease of \$1.9 million of specialty memory module sales primarily used in industrial applications as one customer slowed production as a result of its product nearing the end of its life.

 Gross Profit and Gross Margin.
 The overall improvements in gross profit are due to increased sales and manufacturing volume, as well as a shift in sales toward higher margin products.
-Gross profit for the three months ended April 2, 2011 as compared to the three months ended April 3, 2010 increased due to the 52% increase in net sales between the two periods, resulting in profits earned on each unit sold, as well as an improved ability to absorb fixed manufacturing costs.
-These volume based improvements were augmented by decreased DRAM prices, which affected margins in some product categories.
+Gross profit for the three months ended March 31, 2012 as compared to the three months ended April 2, 2011 increased due to the 16% increase in net sales between the two periods, resulting in an improved ability to absorb fixed manufacturing costs.
+These volume-based improvements were augmented by decreased DRAM prices, which positively affected margins in some product categories.
+As noted previously, the expected decline in Dell NVvaultTM sales could have a significant impact on our revenue and gross profit as early as the second quarter of 2012.